mrnorman/YAKL/README.md

 Plans for the future include:
 * Adding [OpenCL](https://www.khronos.org/opencl/) and [OpenMP](https://www.openmp.org/) backends
 * Adding atomic functions for min, max, and sum
-* Improving the documentation of YAKL
+* Improving the documentation and testing of YAKL